 How close does the fire need to be to the chimney smoke entrance?

 The closer the proximity to the fire, the stronger the smoke draw.
 For this lateral distance it works best to place the side of the firepot as close as possible to the entrance or opening of the side draft chimney.
 Vertical height of the chimney smoke entrance above the fire also must be considered.
 Again placing the fire as close as possible to the smoke entrance in the chimney.
-Above right is the brick forge with a short smoke entrance and a small sheet metal shroud mounted above the fire, at the Blacksmith shop at Mt.
-Pleasant Old Threshers Reunion grounds.
+Above right is the brick forge with a short smoke entrance and a small sheet metal shroud mounted above the fire, at the North Village Blacksmith shop Old Threshers Reunion grounds in Mt.
+Pleasant, Iowa.
 At lower left is one of the brick forges at Colonial Williamsburg in Virginia.

 My forges have a vertical height of about 2 inches above the level of the hearth and this is more a matter of construction details then design theory.
 My steel side draft forge hood is made of 2-inch angle iron so it isn't possible for smoke to enter any lower in the hood.
 However I also line the bottom of the inside of my brick side draft coal forge chimneys with firebrick which is 2-inches thick.
 In either case this is of no design problem since the blacksmith's fire is built at least two inches deep anyway so smoke originates about 2 inches above the hearth to begin with.
 At the Anderson shop forge in Colonial Williamsburg, the smoke entrance is short but it is located about 7 inches above the fire rather than level with the hearth, and a small sheet metal shroud helps guide smoke into the chimney.
 The height the smoke needs to travel before starting to enter the chimney may make the sheet metal shroud a necessity in this case.
 The masonry is corbelled in a decorative fashion above the smoke entrance.